Skip to primary navigation Skip to content Skip to footer

 Since they were designed to carry the largest number of passengers, the biggest difference between first and second-class cars was the amount of seating.
 Second-class cars had more seats, which in turn, meant less legroom and a decreased sense of privacy.

-Types of Second-Class Cars
+Types Of Second-Class Cars

 The second-class cars that became popular resembled versions of first-class luxury cars, but with fewer ornaments and services.